smarri4/twitter-sentimental-analysis/README.md

 |    1     |    0.46         |    0.38      |    0.42           |    768        |

 ## Conclusion:
 Given above are the set of models on which data is trained and evaluated.
-After assessing all the models, I found SVM giving best results for Romney data and MultinomiaNB for Obama.
+After assessing all the models, SVM was found to give best results for Romney data(Which was mostly skewed) and MultinomiaNB for Obama.